Grocery Retailers, Building Value and Overcoming Obstacles

 What’s affecting the market?

-In 2020, many grocery retailers increased their eCommerce presence and many new online-only grocers entered the market or expanded their businesses.
-Now that in-store shopping is safer for customers, retailers are facing a few new issues, including supply chain problems leaving shelves bare, inflation, and increased eCommerce competition.
+In 2020, grocery retailers increased their eCommerce presence and several new online-only grocers entered the market or expanded their businesses.
+Now that in-store shopping is safer for customers, retailers are facing a few new issues, including supply chain problems leaving shelves bare, inflation concerns, and increased eCommerce competition.
 Not only has it been difficult for brick-and-mortar grocery stores to get customers back to in-person shopping, but once shoppers return they have been faced with rising prices and limited product availability.
 Whereas online, shoppers have a clearer view of the pricing of products and their total and are able to quickly view what is in stock, rather than driving to a grocery store only to find what they need is out of stock.

 According to Richard Kestenbaum of Triangle Capital in a recent Forbes article, “The effect of the evolution in consumer habits, technology and culture is bigger in grocery than it has been in almost any other form of retail.
 By the time the industry has completely adapted, the upheaval that came to other types of retail like bookstores and toy stores will look simple by comparison.”
 In the past, grocers have been slow to catch up with modern consumer trends.
 2020 was a monumental year that showed just how quickly grocery retailers could adapt, but these new roadblocks are forcing companies to reevaluate their marketing and operational standards and strategies.